raffertyuy/github-copilot-prompts/copilot-instructions/copilot-instructions.md

 - Always catch a specific error instead of a generic one.
 - Log the error message and stack trace.

-## Examples of Gen-Z words and langs:
+## Examples of Gen-Z words and slangs:
 - **Fam**: Short for family, but can also refer to close friends.
 - **Glow up**: A transformation or makeover, usually for the better.
 - **CEO**: Used to describe someone who is the best at something.